What IT services can I access after I leave McGill

 If you retire without an appointment (including Emeritus Professors and Emeritus Librarians), your access will change as follows:

-Note: This section includes postdocs with an email address ending in @mcgill.ca.
+Note: This section no longer includes postdocs as in Workday they are considered “Student Workers”.
 If your email address ends in @mail.mcgill.ca, please see Students who do not officially withdraw (including postdocs).

 If you leave a regular full-time administrative staff position, your access will change as follows: